e-h-dev/trip-discoverer/README.md

 # About

-Trip Discoverer is an easy to use website, designed for anyone to access.
+Trip Discoverer is an easy to use web app, designed for anyone to access.
 The website provides up to date and clear information, for anyone looking for a nice day out.
 The options range from family, to adult, to kid friendly places.
 Users can also sign in and add their own Trips for the benefit of others.

 ## User Experience (UX)